IlyasPatel/applitools-hackathon/README.md

 ```

 - I found the batch recommendation confusing in scenario two.
 I used a batch for scenario two and four but the final
 test results also need to go into a batch as requested.
 I couldn't find a way of batching the two test scenarios
-with the final results.
+with the final results so I just used one batch for all tests.